PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 ##### Full-text-search query syntax

-Full-text-search is done prividing a query string.
+Full-text-search is done providing a query string.
 This query string contains *keywords* separated by whitespace.
 Keywords only consist of *letters* and *digits*, and are *case insensitive*.
 Punctuation characters, accents, etc., are ignored.
 So are a configurable set of *stop words*, common words that have little significance in